furrtek/SiliconRE/README.md

 # VGChips
-Video Game custom chips reverse-engineered from silicon
+Video Game custom chips reverse-engineered from silicon.

+A few other people do this too, but these are from me :3